HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 #### JSON-LD

-Unlike microdata and microformats, [JSON-LD](https://json-ld.org/) isn't implemented by adding properties or classes to HTML markup.
+Unlike microdata and microformats, <a hreflang="en" href="https://json-ld.org/">JSON-LD</a> isn't implemented by adding properties or classes to HTML markup.
 Instead, machine-readable code is added to the page as one or more standalone 'blobs' of JavaScript.
 This code contains descriptions of the entities on the page, and their relationships.

 Because the implementation isn't tied directly to the HTML structure of the page, it can be much easier to describe complex or abstract relationships, as well as representing information which isn't readily available in the human-readable content of the page.